-The time allowed for taking a course exam is a maximum of three hours.
-The board of examiners has the power to grant an extension for taking an exam if a student has a functional disorder.
+The time allowed for taking a course exam is a maximum of two hours.
+The board of examiners has the power to grant an extension for taking an exam.

 Article 3.3 Re-examination

 In the event that a student has passed an exam, they are not allowed to attend the resit exam.